 Community Corrections Division

-The Community Corrections Division, in partnership with state and local criminal justice agencies and Community Corrections Advisory Boards, work collaboratively to develop community corrections programs utilized by local courts and the Department of Correction (IDOC) to supervise, sanction and treat offenders in the community as an alternative to incarceration.
+The Community Corrections Division, in partnership with state and local criminal justice agencies and Community Corrections Advisory Boards, work collaboratively to develop community corrections programs utilized by local courts and the Department of Correction (IDOC) to supervise, sanction, and treat offenders in the community as an alternative to incarceration.

-The division primary role is to provide state aid through the Community Corrections and Justice Reinvestment Funding as an annual grant in order to support the monitoring, programs, and treatment of adult offenders.
 While the division provides funding to support local programs, the division does not operate Community Corrections agencies nor do they directly supervise offenders, the Director, and any of Community Corrections staff.
 The oversight, policies, procedures are established by the local Community Corrections Advisory Board.
 The Director and their staff are not IDOC employees, nor do they directly report to IDOC.
 All staffing oversight is completed by the county.

 The division’s primary responsibilities include the following: